MichelJuillard/QuasiTriangular.jl/README.md

 # QUT

-A Julia package ofr quasi upper triangular matrices
+A Julia package for quasi upper triangular matrices

 WORK IN PROGRESS